wjzhengsh/blockchain/howto/create_channel.md

 In highly regulated foreign currency exchange markets, to use one example, it might be necessary to put a trusted third party in charge of the administrative roles on channels that would normally be handled by various operators or members.

-In this case the trusted third party would make themselves the only “Operator” for a channel and assign other members as “Writers”.
+In this case, the trusted third party would make themselves the only “Operator” for a channel and assign other members as “Writers”.
 This would give the third party sole authority to edit the channel while still giving the two banks the ability to invoke transactions.
 A managed "read only" channel could also be created by setting other members as "Readers".

 ## Updating a channel
 If you want to modify the configuration of a channel, for example, add or remove channel members, or change the channel update policy, you can submit a channel update request.
-In the "Channels" screen of your Network Monitor, locate the channel that you want to modify and select **Edit Channel** from the drop down list under the **Action** header.
-Navigate through the panels to make changes to the desired entities, and click **Submit Request** to initiate an channel update request.
+In the "Channels" screen of your Network Monitor, locate the channel that you want to modify and select **Edit Channel** from the drop-down list under the **Action** header.
+Navigate through the panels to make changes to the desired entities, and click **Submit Request** to initiate a channel update request.

 All channel members will receive email notifications on the channel update request:
 * The newly invited members receive email notifications to invite them to join the channel.
 They can also find the request with "Vote Pending" status in the **Notifications** screen of the Network Monitor.